GamesCrafters/GamesmanNova/src/core/scheduler/design.md

 The scheduler operates through a tick-based execution loop where each tick consists of four phases executed in sequence:

-1. **Collect Phase**: Poll the runner for completion of all running tasks, processing any yields to update task states and discover new tasks.
+1. **Collect Phase**: Poll the runner for completion of all running and preempting tasks, collecting executables from completed tasks, processing any yields to update task states and discover new tasks.

 2. **Retry Phase**: Consult the policy to determine if any failed tasks should be retried, transitioning them from Error to Ready state.

-3. **Preempt Phase**: Consult the policy to determine if any running tasks should be preempted, retrieving them from the runner and transitioning them to Ready state.
+3. **Preempt Phase**: Consult the policy to determine if any running tasks should be preempted, signaling the runner to initiate preemption and transitioning them to Preempting state.

 4. **Execute Phase**: Consult the policy to select the next ready task to execute, dispatching it to the runner and transitioning it to Running state.